DJSures/NABU-LIB/README.md

 To use this library, you can follow the tutorial here: https://nabu.ca/homebrew-c-tutorial

+## v2023.01.28.00
+Added a G2 graphics mode 2 demo.
+I'll be rewriting the entire G2 graphics part because the stuff that's in NABULIB is not easy to work with.

 ## v2023.01.27.00
 Added joystick support to nabulib.
 The keyboard interrupt must be left enabled, and up to 4 joysticks can be used.